Phenomenological Rotating Extension of Black Holes with Primary Scalar Hair: Shadow Signatures in Beyond Horndeski Gravity: Photon Regions and Shadow Formation

 \section{Photon Regions and Shadow Formation}

-Having established the rotating black hole geometry with primary scalar hair and analyzed its horizon structure, we now investigate photon motion in this spacetime.
-The properties of null geodesics determine the photon region and, consequently, the observable shadow of the black hole.
+Having established a rotating black hole geometry with primary scalar hair within the consistent sector discussed in Appendix \ref{apapc2}, we now investigate photon motion in this spacetime.
+The properties of null geodesics determine the photon region and, consequently, the observable black-hole shadow.
 Since the shadow boundary corresponds to unstable spherical photon orbits, its morphology provides a direct probe of the underlying metric functions.
 In stationary and axisymmetric spacetimes, the geodesic structure is governed by conserved quantities associated with time-translation and rotational symmetries.
 In addition, separability of the Hamilton-Jacobi equation allows the introduction of a third constant of motion, leading to a complete characterization of photon trajectories.
-This structure enables a systematic determination of spherical photon orbits and the associated critical impact parameters.
+This structure enables a systematic determination of the spherical photon orbits and the associated critical impact parameters.

 In the following subsections we first derive the null geodesic equations using the Hamilton-Jacobi formalism and then we construct the photon region and shadow observables.
 Particular attention is given to how the scalar hair parameter modifies the radial potential and, therefore, the location and stability of photon orbits relative to the Kerr limit.